 Lower Sixth students have visited Lerang’ wa Primary School in rural Tanzania annually since 2006.
 Our students conduct lessons in English, music, sport and art working in collaboration with the Lerang’ wa teachers.
 Money raised in our school community has been used to improve the infrastructure at the school; building staff accommodation, a kitchen and toilets for the students amongst other things.
 We currently support the Lerang’ wa students by raising money to supplement their diet.

 In 2018 a team of Lower Sixth students headed to Morocco in July.
 Travelling to the Berber village of Ikhf n lghir, in the Bougumez Valley, they undertook a community project focused on assisting at the local education centre.
 Currently the centre has three functions, as a pre-school for the younger children of the village, an ‘after-school-hours’ centre for additional teaching of primary and college students, and thirdly, to provide adult teaching traditional embroidery and rug making.
 Our project was aimed at providing lessons and interactive teaching workshops at the centre for all their group types.
-A second expedition took place in July 2019 with a further 15 L6 formers making the trip to support the centre and experience the culture.
+A second expedition took place in July 2019 was planned with a further 15 L6 formers making the trip to support the centre and experience the culture.
+We look forward to building this partnership in the future.